 Now comes the W8, if you don't know the engine you might want to at least watch some YouTube videos of it to hear how cool of an engine it is.
-But please don't go much past that, with too much research you will find that there are only bout 1000 Passats in the states with the engine and people will tell you up and down how horrible they are or at least how expensive they are to own.
-With a $3-400 thermostat and a water cooled alternator I really can't argue with any of them, it really isn't an engine for the faint of heart, and really isn't an engine you would ever want to work on inside a Passat.
-But how often do you get a change to get a flat plane crank 8 cylinder engine that is under 17 inches long in length and easily bolt to a transmission that can be made to work mid engine!
+But please don't go much past that, with too much research you will find that there are only bout 1000 Passats in the states with this engine and people will tell you u how horrible they are or at least how expensive they are to own.
+With a $400 thermostat and a water cooled alternator I really can't argue with any of them, it really isn't an engine for the faint of heart, and really isn't an engine you would ever want to work on inside a Passat.
+But how often do you get a chance to get a flat plane crank 8 cylinder engine that is under 17 inches long in length and easily bolt to a transmission that can be made to work mid engine!
 So I set off on finding a motor and learning everything I could to know what parts need changed for the longevity of my future Elise heart.

 I will be doing everything I can to get updates daily on the build to try and get everybody caught up to how it is currently so please check back in often :)